ASNeG/OpcUaWebServer/README.rst

 ASNeG OPC UA Web Server is a web application to access to OPC UA data via the Internet.
-It provides a JSON API via WebSocket protocol and has an embeded OPC UA client to communicate with OPC UA servers.
+It provides a JSON API via WebSocket protocol and has an embedded OPC UA client to communicate with OPC UA servers.

 Features